 The Earth System Grid Federation (ESGF) is a coordinated multiagency, international collaboration of institutions that continually develop, deploy, and maintain software needed to facilitate and empower the study of climate [20].
 ESGF relies on real-time data movement across the sites.
 The immediate goal of the collaboration is 4 Gbps (1 PB/month) of sustained disk-to-disk data transfer between ESGF primary data centers.
-The stretch goal is to be able to sustain 16 Gbps (1 PB/week) of sustained disk -to-disk data transfer between ESGF primary data centers.
-Stream processing in the ESGF and related collaborations focus on visualization and analyses where data is remapped to common domain and in some cases large domains might be down sampled.
+The stretch goal is to be able to sustain 16 Gbps (1 PB/week) of sustained disk-to-disk data transfer between ESGF primary data centers.
+Stream processing in the ESGF and related collaborations focus on visualization and analyses where data is remapped to a common domain and in some cases large domains might be down sampled.
 The community uses an interactive, view-dependent data loading method where fast coarse resolution is used for quick results and user-directed high resolution visualization is produced.
-The community also uses the IDX format where original data is reordered in a spatially coherent coarse to fine resolution and loaded progressively.
-Data can also be reordered over temporal dimension.